menu

 Overview

 Munsey Park is a very small village located in the state of New York.
-With a population of 2,765 people and just one neighborhood, Munsey Park is the 490th largest community in New York.
-Much of the housing stock in Munsey Park was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 2,778 people and just one neighborhood, Munsey Park is the 490th largest community in New York.
+Munsey Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Munsey Park home prices are not only among the most expensive in New York, but Munsey Park real estate also consistently ranks among the most expensive in America.